lembn/CLUNKS/README.md

 To create a CLUNK server, the user must be an admin/superuser on their system.
 They will run a setup program on their intended server machine that will allow the admin to conigure IPs, create sub-servers, manage user elevation levels, etc. After the the server has been configured it only needs to be started.

 A CLUNK server hosts *sub-servers*.
-Sub-servers are designed to create physical separation withing the server, each sub-server will have its own database.
+Sub-servers are designed to create physical separation withing the server, each sub-server be represented as a seperate entity in the database.
 Because of this design, a user registered to a sub-server, will not exist in any other sub-server unless they are created in the other sub-servers also.
 This allows the admin of the CLUNK server to create separation within the server.
 For example, a school may use CLUNKS for meetings, but create seperate subservers for each year group.

 The server admin can also create *global users*.
 These are users who are not tied to one specific sub-sever but exist globally to the entire server.
 In the school scenario, this would be used to create accounts for teachers, since it allows the admin to create the user once, rather than making a new one for each year group sub-sever.